You may be familiar with SamCart as a robust shopping cart software, but what about the SamCart Courses app?

 While SamCart has a checkout page builder, it doesn’t have a website builder.
 There are no website themes or the ability to create full-fledged sales pages.

-So, if you want to build a full-fledged course website with a homepage, blog, etc., that’s not possible with SamCart Courses.
+So, if you want to build a full-fledged course website with a homepage, blog, etc., that’s not possible with SamCart.

-In this case, you’ll have to use WordPress or any other platform to host your website.
-It’d increase the cost and effort required to manage your online course business.
+In this case, you must use WordPress or any other platform to host your website.

 Steep Learning Curve for Purchase Flow Creation